 - Insurers excluding PFAS from their policy coverage

 Assent’s REACH SVHC solution helps companies stay compliant with ever-changing restricted substance lists and requirements.
 Some highlights include:

 - Automatic notifications for new substances added to the Candidate List

-- Centralized solution for SVHC data collection, management and reporting
+- Centralized SVHC management solution for collection, storage, and reporting

-- Streamlined supply chain communication through the Campaign Manager
+- Streamlined supply chain communications through the Campaign Manager

-- Upload declarations directly into the system based on known product composition
+- Upload declarations directly into the system based on known product compositions

 - Hosts roll-up features from part, to component, to product with unlimited bill of materials (BOM) relationships